 There are several changes employers should take note of:

-The scope of employers of TKA in Indonesia is expanded in Regulation 20/2018 to include “other businesses”, therefore the current list of employers are as follows:
+The scope of employers of TKA in Indonesia is expanded in Regulation 20/2018 includes “other businesses”, therefore the current list of employers are as follows:

 It is now possible for companies not to obtain RPTKA for the following positions:

 The processing time for the permit of the recruitment of foreign worker is shortened from 2 months to 1.5 months, with IMTA application omitted from the process (since RPTKA has a similar function as IMTA).
 The change of the process is shown below:

 RPTKA → IMTA → Telex → ITAS / KITAS online → KITAS (duration: 2 months)

 For peace of mind, the exact process should be confirmed with specialists.

 VITAS (Limited-Stay Work Visa, or Visa Tinggal Terbatas) and ITAS (Limited-Stay Residency Visa, or Izin Tinggal Terbatas) should be harmonised into one process.

 Regulations in Indonesia, particularly on foreign employment, change frequently, and it may be challenging to keep up with the latest updates at all times.
 That is why it is highly recommended to consult with a professional.

 Contact Cekindo to find out how the changes will affect your recruitment operations in Indonesia.